jruby/activerecord-jdbc-adapter/README.txt

   * derby (<tt>activerecord-jdbcderby-adapter</tt>)
   * hsqldb (<tt>activerecord-jdbchsqldb-adapter</tt>)
   * h2 (<tt>activerecord-jdbch2-adapter</tt>)
+  * sqlite3 (<tt>activerecord-jdbcsqlite3-adapter</tt>)

+2. Run the "jdbc" generator to prepare your Rails application for JDBC.

+    jruby script/generate jdbc

+   The initializer and rake task files generated are guarded such that they won't be loaded if you still run your application un C Ruby.

-2. If you're using Rails 2.0, you may skip to the next step.
-For Rails prior to version 2.0, you'll need to add one-time setup to your config/environment.rb file in your Rails application.
+   Legacy: If you're using Rails prior to version 2.0, you'll need to add one-time setup to your config/environment.rb file in your Rails application.
 Add the following lines just before the
    <code>Rails::Initializer</code>.
-(If you're using activerecord-jdbc-adapter
+(If you're using
-   under the old gem name used in versions 0.5 and earlier (ActiveRecord-JDBC), replace 'activerecord-jdbc-adapter' with 'ActiveRecord-JDBC' below.)
+   activerecord-jdbc-adapter under the old gem name used in versions 0.5 and earlier (ActiveRecord-JDBC), replace 'activerecord-jdbc-adapter' with 'ActiveRecord-JDBC' below.)

     if RUBY_PLATFORM =~ /java/
       require 'rubygems'